A BRIEF HISTORY OF THE CLUB

 In 1979 the Club supported a small Education Week event at Gannons Park, Peakhurst which has since evolved into the Lugarno Lions Spring Festival, an annual event since 1979.
 The Spring Festival is currently the largest event of its type south of the harbor and attracts around 40,000 patrons each year.
 Event planners are always seeking new and exciting additions for the festival.
 Some years back a Classic Car Show was introduced then, later still, a Show Jumping Spectacular featuring Olympic class equestrians.
 The event is 8-9 months in the planning for a one-day event on the third Sunday of September each year and is a major fundraiser for the Club.

-A more recent fundraiser was the “Sports Stars for the Drought” event which raised $11,860 through the generosity of businesses and individuals in the St George area.
+A notable fundraiser was the “Sports Stars for the Drought” event in 2007, which raised $11,860 through the generosity of businesses and individuals in the St George area.
 This money was combined with a generous cheque from Hurstville City Council for $20,000 and forwarded to Tamworth Lions Club for distribution to a number of needy communities in the drought affected areas.
 The total amount donated to the Tamworth area was $31,860.

 It is interesting to note that through the tireless work of Club members and the generosity of the local community has resulted in donations exceeding $2 million since 1974.

 Lugarno Lions Club has been active in sponsoring other Lions clubs in the region.
-The list of sponsored clubs include: Lions Club of Oatley (1977), Lugarno Leos (1978 – now closed), Lions Club of Menai (1982 – recently closed), Georges River Lioness Club (1985), Lions Club of Hurstville/St George (2001 - now Lions Club of St George) and Lions Club of the City of Hurstville (2004 – now closed).
+The list of sponsored clubs include: Lions Club of Oatley (1977), Lugarno Leos (1978 – now closed), Lions Club of Menai (1982 – now closed), Georges River Lioness Club (1985 – now closed), Lions Club of Hurstville/St George (2001 - now Lions Club of St George) and Lions Club of the City of Hurstville (2004 – now closed).

 Some of the major benefits provided to the community by Lugarno Lions include: